hongyuanlei/aws-architecture/aws-vpc.md

 ### Network Address Translation (NAT) Instances and NAT Gateways

-By default, any instance that you launch into a private subnet in an Amazon VPC is not able to communicate with the Interent through the IGW.
+By default, any instance that you launch into a private subnet in an Amazon VPC is not able to communicate with the Internet through the IGW.
 This is problematic if the instances within private subnets need direct access to the Internet from the Amazon VPC in order to apply security updates, download patches, or update application software.
 AWS provides NAT instances and NAT gateways to allow instances deployed in private subnets to gain Internet access.
-For common use cases, we recommand that you use a NAT gateway instead of a NAT instance.
-The NAT gateway provides better availability and higher bandwith, and requires less adaministrative effort than NAT instances.
+For common use cases, we recommend that you use a NAT gateway instead of a NAT instance.
+The NAT gateway provides better availability and higher bandwidth and requires less administrative effort than NAT instances.

 #### NAT Instance

-A NAT instance is an Amazon Linux Amazon Machine Image(AMI) that is designed to accpet traffic from instances within a private subnet,  translate the source IP address to the public IP address of the NAT instance, and forward the traffic to the IGW.
+A NAT instance is an Amazon Linux Amazon Machine Image(AMI) that is designed to accept traffic from instances within a private subnet,  translate the source IP address to the public IP address of the NAT instance, and forward the traffic to the IGW.
 In addition, the NAT instance maintains the state of the forwarded traffic in order to return response traffic from the Internet to the proper instance in the private subnet.
 These instances have the string amzn-ami-vpc-nat in their names, which is searchable in the Amazon EC2 console.

 To allow instances within a private subnet to access Internet resources through the IGW via a NAT instance, you must do the following:
 - Create a security group for the NAT with outbound rules that specify the needed Internet resources by port, protocol, and IP address.